msr-asia-summit/msr-asia-summit.github.io/speakers.md

 #aside: true
 ---

-1. Authors, "Title"
+1. Photo, "About Speaker"
-2. Authors, "Title"
+2. Photo, "About Speaker"
-3. Authors, "Title"
+3. Photo, "About Speaker"
-4. Authors, "Title"
+4. Photo, "About Speaker"
-5. Authors, "Title"
+5. Photo, "About Speaker"